LabTranslationalArchitectomics/expressyouRcell/README.md

                                                 "-" = c("#f3eaea", "#7e302d")))
 ```

-The following pictogram show the localization of a subset of up-regulated genes at the second stage provided in the example_list.
+The following pictograph show the localization of a subset of up-regulated genes at the second stage provided in the example_list.
 Color shades are based on the mean of logFC values of genes localizing in a cellular compartment/organelle.
  <img src="https://github.com/gittina/expressyouRcell/blob/master/vignettes/fig2.png" width="1000" height="450">

 If your data have not been previously organized into distinct classes of genes, expressyouRcell can perform this step for you.
 To do so, you have to provide the tool with some additional parameters, such as the cutoff values for the identification of significant differentially expressed genes: